Clarmy/mplfonts/README.md

-# mpl-zh-fonts
+# mpl-fonts
-Chinese fonts manager for matplotlib
+Fonts manager for matplotlib